makerdao/plunger/README.md

 4. Populate required env vars in `./.env` file or `export` these in your shell

+5. Create stuck transaction with `seth`.
+See more below on `seth`

+    `seth send --async --gas-price=500000000 --value=1 -F $ETH_FROM $ETH_FROM`

-5. Then to list stuck transactions:
+6. Then to list stuck transactions:

     `docker-compose run plunger-list`

-6. To force stuck transaction with default gas amount:
+7. To force stuck transaction with default gas amount:

     `docker-compose run plunger-force`

-6. To force stuck transaction specifying gas amount to be 20GWei:
+8. To force stuck transaction specifying gas amount to be 20GWei:

     `docker-compose run -e GAS_PRICE=20000000000 plunger-force`